 The Curse of the Black Spot written by Stephen Thompson and directed by Jeremy Webb

-Result: A throwaway adventure with far too many faults to be a memorable episode, The Curse of the Black Spot fails to match up to the quality of the previous Pirate stories in seasons four and sixteen.
-There is too much reliance on storybook clichés, the direction is quite flat and lacks the gumption of a real swashbuckling adventure and there is a real sense of a budget that cannot quite pull this cinematic concept off.
+Result: A throwaway adventure with far too many faults to be a memorable episode, The Curse of the Black Spot fails to match up to the quality of the previous pirate stories in seasons four and sixteen.
+There is too much reliance on storybook clichés, the direction is quite flat and lacks the gumption of a real swashbuckling adventure and there is a real sense that the budget cannot quite pull this cinematic concept off.
+Clearly all the money has been spent on Moffat's lavish opener.
 Matt Smith feels perfectly at home in this setting and Hugh Bonneville gives a grand turn as Captain Avery but I was very disappointed with both Amy and Rory who feel perfunctory and awkwardly characterised.
 The episode lurches into a very different story after half an hour which takes all the potential threat of the Siren and gives it the most clinically unsatisfying payoff imaginable.
-Big Finish pulled off a Pirate adventure which was both tragic and hilarious and in comparison The Curse of the Black Spot is simply average fare, not much substance and not much style.
+Big Finish pulled off a Pirate adventure which managed to juggle comedy and tragedy with great aplomb and in comparison The Curse of the Black Spot is simply average fare, not much substance and not much style.
 Mildly entertaining in spots but instantly disposable: 4/10

 The Doctor’s Wife written by Neil Gaiman and directed by Richard Clark